-After months on hold Wise Children turned to TicketCo TV to enable the show to get back on the road.
+After months on hold Wise Children turned to TicketCo Media Services to enable the show to get back on the road.
 Instead of touring the USA the cast returned to the Bristol Old Vic and performed the musical live for one week.

-It broadcast each performance to an online global audience via TicketCo TV’s pay-per-view streaming service last month.
+It broadcast each performance to an online global audience via TicketCo Media Services pay-per-view streaming service last month.

 And it was a roaring success with great reviews and bumper global ticket sales.
-So much so Wise Children have announced a new live production ‘The Flying Lovers of Vitebsk’ will be broadcast via TicketCo TV from the Old Vic Bristol in December.
+So much so Wise Children have announced a new live production ‘The Flying Lovers of Vitebsk’ will be broadcast via TicketCo Media Services from the Old Vic Bristol in December.